We need to close the gap.

 These priorities are a starting point for the actions needed to eliminate rheumatic heart disease (RHD) in Australia.

-Guarantee Aboriginal and Torres Strait Islander leadership
+Aboriginal & Torres Strait Islander leadership